Hiking Colombia’s most epic trails: Grab your walking boots for these 11 hikes

 For this hike, I’d recommend that you wear layered clothing – you’re going to be doing a bit of uphill hiking during this trail, which will make you hot, but the weather at this altitude still has a tendency to be cool, and it gets windy at the top!
 There’s also always the chance of rain at this altitude, so wearing lots of items that can keep you protected from the climate but that you can easily strip off and tuck into your day bag when overheating – like a thin windbreaker – are ideal.

 Due to the high altitude of the Páramos, be mindful of proper acclimation.
 Move slow, stop for breaks, and take in deep breaths.
 Breathing may be a challenge.
 At this altitude, water is scarce, so make sure to bring plenty of water and stay hydrated.
-On any day hike, it’s best to bring a first-aid kit and wear good hiking shoes with ankle support.
+Wherever you’re hiking Colombia, it’s best to bring a first-aid kit and wear good hiking shoes with ankle support.

 Located 100 kilometres southwest of Medellin, Jericó is one of the most charming small towns in Colombia’s Antioquia department.
 A must-do when visiting Jerico is to hike up to the city’s best viewpoint, the Mirador Parque Natural Las Nubes.